EOFY offer

 Why your business needs time tracking software

 Time tracking software makes your business more profitable by revealing where time actually goes.
-Without accurate data, you're making decisions based on guesswork.
-This is a common challenge.
-Data from the Australian Bureau of Statistics indicates that even fewer businesses use software for accounting than have a web presence.
+Without accurate data, you're making decisions based on guesswork, and that costs real money.

 Small businesses that track time effectively can:

-• bill accurately: capture every hour worked and reduce revenue leakage
+• bill accurately by capturing every hour worked and reducing revenue leakage

-• price work correctly: base quotes on real data from past projects
+• price work correctly by basing quotes on real data from past projects

-• identify profitable clients: focus on work that earns money and reduce time spent on draining projects
+• identify profitable clients and focus on work that earns money

-• improve team performance: see who's efficient and who needs support
+• improve team performance by seeing who's efficient and who needs support

 The benefits add up over time.
 Better data leads to better decisions, which leads to a more profitable, efficient business.

-You can see which clients and projects make money and which drain resources when you have visibility into profit and cost centres.
-Without this data, you might spend time on work that costs more than it earns.
+Time data shows you which clients and projects make money and which drain resources.
+Without this visibility, you might spend hours on work that costs more than it earns.

 Time tracking software reveals how long each project or client really takes.
-If you budgeted 20 hours for a job and it's closing in on that mark too soon, you'll know right away.
-You can deal with it before it's too late.
+If you budgeted 20 hours for a job and it's closing in on that mark too soon, you'll know straight away.
+You can adjust scope, renegotiate, or reallocate resources before it's too late.

 Accurate estimates protect your profitability and your enthusiasm for the work.
 Getting a quote wrong can drain both.

-Most businesses base estimates on past experience.
+Most businesses base estimates on past experience and gut feeling.
 Time tracking software gives you real data from similar jobs to improve your accuracy.
+Instead of guessing, you can look at how long comparable projects actually took and what they cost to deliver.

-Tag time entries by work type so you can refer back to them.
-When quoting new work, drill down into where time was actually spent on comparable projects.
+Tag time entries by work type so you can refer back to them when quoting new work.
+For example, if a website redesign took your team 45 hours last time, you've got a solid baseline for the next quote.
+Drill down into where time was actually spent to spot tasks that consistently take longer than expected.

-You can see who's excelling and who needs support through employee performance data.
+Understanding how your team spends their time helps you reward top performers, plan capacity, and support staff who need help.
 Time tracking software gives you the reporting tools to spot these patterns early.

 With clear data, you can:

-• reward top performers: identify employees finishing jobs faster than expected and remunerate them accordingly
+• Reward top performers.
+Identify employees finishing jobs faster than expected and recognise their contributions.

-• plan capacity: pitch for additional work when you see your team has spare capacity
+• Plan capacity.
+Pitch for additional work when you see your team has spare capacity, or redistribute tasks when someone's overloaded.

 The sooner you address performance issues, the less impact they'll have on your business.
 This kind of insight becomes essential as you grow.

-Tracking jobs keeps productivity visible.
-Simply tracking where your time goes keeps focus at the forefront of your mind.
+Tracking time as you work keeps productivity visible and builds better habits across your team.
+Simply knowing where your time goes keeps focus at the forefront of your mind.

 Set up an expectation around honest, active time tracking.
-This means tracking work as you do it, rather than reconstructing timesheets at the end of the day.
-This habit builds a productive attitude across your team.
+This means logging work as you do it, rather than reconstructing timesheets at the end of the day.
+Reconstructed timesheets are less accurate, and the habit of tracking in real time builds a productive attitude.

 What to look for in time tracking software